hashicorp/terraform-provider-azurerm/website/docs/r/mysql_flexible_server.html.markdown

 * `point_in_time_restore_time_in_utc` - (Optional) The point in time to restore from `creation_source_server_id` when `create_mode` is `PointInTimeRestore`.
 Changing this forces a new MySQL Flexible Server to be created.

+* `public_network_access_enabled` - (Optional) Should public network access be enabled?
+Defaults to `true`.
+Changing this forces a new MySQL Flexible Server to be created.

 * `private_dns_zone_id` - (Optional) The ID of the private DNS zone to create the MySQL Flexible Server.
 Changing this forces a new MySQL Flexible Server to be created.

 ~> **NOTE:** The `private_dns_zone_id` is required when setting a `delegated_subnet_id`.
 The `azurerm_private_dns_zone` should end with suffix `.mysql.database.azure.com`.